Brethren (Australian group)

-Career
+History

 Mistery and Wizdm first met in 1989 at the Heavenly Taste Pizza shop in Sydney, where Mistery was working at the time.
 They realised they had mutual interests in hip-hop, B-Boying and spirituality and decided to form Brethren.

 Brethren got their first big break in the hip hop scene courtesy of Sereck from the Australian hip hop group Def Wish Cast.
 Sereck secured a spot for Brethren at a Kinselas Jams gig, organised by Scott Wolf and Code Blue from (then) Sound Unlimited.

 From then on they started performing at underground gigs on a regular basis and also started running workshops at youth centres and community events throughout Sydney.

 In 1992, they appeared on the debut album Knights of the Underground Table by Def Wish Cast.
 This album was the first full length Australian hip hop album.

 Brethren recorded their first four-song demo on cassette in 1992.
 The recording was very popular and circulated quickly throughout the grassroots industry.

 The demo came to the attention of TV show Simon Townsend's Wonder World who offered to make a video clip for their song "Crusin".
 The clip went on to be played on TV shows – rage, Channel 3 and Channel 31 (Australia).
 It was also a crucial part of a locally produced production Spooky Tricks that sold internationally.

 The demo also came to the attention of a subsidiary of Mushroom Records called MDS who backed Brethren so that they could release their first CD; the Big Brother EP in 1996.
 This resulted in Brethren becoming one of the first commercially signed hip hop groups in Australia.

 In August 1996, Brethren performed tracks from their Big Brother album at Bomb Australia's B-Boy Kingdom 2 – a hip hop jam in Brisbane, alongside Warcry (Gold Coast).

 In 1996, while Mistery was touring overseas, Wizdm recorded and produced his first solo album Words of Wizdm.